Private Limited Private Limited

 The most common time to apply for a company number is between 01 July and 31 October, the year you are forming your company.
 However, you can apply in any month during this period.
 Try to apply during the month of March for the lowest company formation fees.

 You must first obtain a ‘company number’ registration number to start your own UK company.
 You can apply for a company number once your company is incorporated.
 Once you have your company number, you can submit a formal application to companies house.
-Get in touch with Vakilsearch today to learn more about our application process.
+Get in touch with Vakilsearch today to learn about register a company.
 Once your application is accepted, you will need to file the appropriate documentation with the company’s house.
 The most common form is a Memorandum of Association, which records the shareholders and their shares.

 Annual Returns: